-3.1.3 Reflexive and extended reflexive complements
+3.1.2 Reflexive and extended reflexive complements

-A final environment in which ergative subject Ā-extraction is exceptionally well-formed is when the subject binds the possessor of the object in both reflexive and "extended reflexive" constructions (e.g. Craig 1977; Mondloch 1981; Ordóñez 1995; Aissen 1999, 2011, 2017b; Pascual 2007; Coon and Henderson 2011; Hou 2013; Velleman 2014; Coon et al. 2014).
+The second environment in which ergative subject Ā-extraction is exceptionally well-formed is when the subject binds the possessor of the object in both reflexive and "extended reflexive" constructions (e.g. Craig 1977; Mondloch 1981; Ordóñez 1995; Aissen 1999, 2011, 2017b; Pascual 2007; Coon and Henderson 2011; Hou 2013; Velleman 2014; Coon et al. 2014).
 These effects are robust across a number of Mayan languages that display the EEC.
-Examples of exceptional ergative subject Ā-extraction from reflexive and extended reflexive configurations in Q'anjob'al and K'iche' are provided in (63) and (64).
+Examples of exceptional ergative subject Ā-extraction from reflexive and extended reflexive configurations in Q'anjob'al and K'iche' are provided in (42) and (43).

-(63) Reflexive objects

-- a.
-Maktxel max y-il s-b'a?

-who pfv A3s-see A3s-self

-'Who saw herself?'

-(Q'anjob'al; Coon et al. 2014, 225)
+(42)Reflexive objects Maktxel max y-il s-b'a? a who PFV A3s-see A3s-self 'Who saw herself?'
+(Q'anjob'al; Coon et al. 2014, 225) b.

-- b.
 Aree jun kumatz u-b'aq'ati-m r-iib'.

-FOC one snake A3s-roll-PERF A3s-self

-'A snake coiled itself (around the tree).'

-(K'iche'; Mondloch 1981, 233)

-(64) Extended reflexive objects

-- a.
-Maktxel max s-bon s-na?

-who pfv A3s-paint A3s-house

-'Who_i painted his{i/i} (own) house?'
-(Q'anjob'al; Coon et al. 2014, 226)

-- b.
-Aree lee a Xwaan x-u-k'at r-aqan.

-FOC DET CLF Juan PFV-A3s-burn A3s-foot

-'Juan_i burned his{i/i} (own) foot.'
+FOC one snake A3s-roll-perf A3s-self 'A snake coiled itself (around the tree).'
+(K'iche'; Mondloch 1981, 233) (43)Extended reflexive objects Maktxel max s-bon s-na? a.
+PFV A3s-paint A3s-house who 'Who{i} painted his{i/i} (own) house?'
+(Q'anjob'al; Coon et al. 2014, 226) Aree lee a Xwaan x-u-k'at b. r-agan.
+FOC DET CLF Juan PFV-A3s-burn A3s-foot Juan_i burned his ${i/i}$ (own) foot.
 (K'iche'; Mondloch 1981, 237)

-Reflexive constructions like those in (63) involve a transitive verb stem and a nominal anaphor, often described as a relational noun or a body-part noun, in object position.
+Reflexive constructions like those in (42) involve a transitive verb stem and a nominal anaphor, often described as a relational noun or a body-part noun, in object position.
 Like other relational nouns, the reflexive noun appears with obligatory Set A marking (recall that Set A prefixes co-index both transitive subjects and possessors).
-As the examples in (63) show, transitive subjects may Ā-extract from a transitive verb when the object is a reflexive.
-The so-called "extended reflexives" in (64) appear structurally similar, but the possessed object is a regular (non-anaphoric) nominal (Aissen 1999).
-In the examples in (64), the subject binds the possessor of the object and a transitive subject again appears Ā-extracted in the absence of AF marking.
+As the examples in (42) show, transitive subjects may Ā-extract from a transitive verb when the object is a reflexive.
+The so-called "extended reflexives" in (43) appear structurally similar, but the possessed object is a regular (non-anaphoric) nominal (Aissen 1999).
+In the examples in (43), the subject binds the possessor of the object and a transitive subject again appears Ā-extracted in the absence of AF marking.
 We contend the in these configurations, too, the bound object does not act as an intervener.
 Because locality is the operative factor in deriving the EEC, exceptional ergative Ā-extraction is licit.

-Evidence that it is specifically the binding of the object's possessor that is at issue comes from the sentence in (65), a minimal pair with the extended reflexive in (64a) above.
+Evidence that it is specifically the binding of the object's possessor that is at issue comes from the sentence in (44), a minimal pair with the extended reflexive in (43a) above.
 In both sentences, the object is the possessed nominal sna 'his house'.
-In (64a), when the verb form is transitive, the object's possessor is interpreted as bound by the subject-an extended reflexive.
-In (65), the verb is in the AF form and the object's possessor may not be interpreted as bound by the subject.
+In (43a), when the verb form is transitive, the object's possessor is interpreted as bound by the subject-an extended reflexive.
+In (44), the verb is in the AF form and the object's possessor may not be interpreted as bound by the subject.

-(65) Maktxel max bon-on s-na? who ASP paint-AF A3s-house 'Who $i$ painted his ${i/j}$ house?'
-(Q'anjob'al; Coon et al. 2014, 226)
+(44) Maktxel max bon-on s-na?

+who ASP paint-AF A3s-house

+'Who_i painted his{i/j} house?'